fenghelian/sCCA-ACAT_TWAS/README.md

 The output file would contain the Pvalue for each gene in each gene expression panel and the last column with column name "acat" contains the ACAT Pvalue for all the tissues.

-# To compute your own sCCA cross tissue weights (This step is not required for sCCA+ACAT TWAS, as the pre-computed weights are available i TWAS HUB)
+# To compute your own sCCA cross tissue weights
+Note that this step is not required for sCCA+ACAT TWAS, as the pre-computed weights are available i TWAS HUB.

+The script for computing expression weights,it works one gene at a time, taking as input a standard binary PLINK format file (bed/bim/fam) for genotype and reference geno file, which contains only the desired SNPs in the cis-locus of the gene (or any other desired SNPs) and expression matrix for the gene (individual  in rows and tissue in columns, with first column as individual ID).
+W

+A typical run looks like this:

+Rscript FUSION.compute_weights.R \
+--bfile $INP \
+--tmp $TMP \
+--out $OUT \

 # Reference